Victims of Arrogance and Cruelty: The Pendle Witch Trials of 1612

-All the confessions sound like they were faked – they were only made to find some relief from the horrendous tortures.
+All the confessions sound like they were fake – they were only made to find some relief from the horrendous torture.
 The trial’s first victim was Elizabeth Southerns, who died during torture.
 Almost everyone else was found guilty and executed by hanging.
 The only person not found guilty was nine-year-old Jennet Device.

 The Dark Shadow of Witch Trials

 The witches of Pendle were probably just people who were in the wrong place at the wrong time.
 Even if they did practice “witchcraft”, their demise is just another chapter in the dark story of the European witch trials.
 A few years later, in 1633, the story of the Pendle witches returned - Jennet Device was accused of witchcraft once again.
 She was charged with the crime and incarcerated in Lancaster Gaol with a few other people.
 They all died in the prison.

 Now, the Pendle witches have a different connotation in society, and they are a popular tourist attraction for the region.
 The story of the witches is still remembered by local people, especially at Halloween.

 - Agnes Waterhouse: The First Woman Executed for Witchcraft in England

 - Salem Witch Trial hysteria and the courageous stance of Giles Corey

 'Witches Galore', Newchurch-in-Pendle, Lancashire. ( CC BY-SA 2.0 )